 Little Blue is Back!

 Please help yourself to a free book.
 We are stocking our “Little Blue” wagon with adult and children’s books from our boxes of stored books.
 Copies of the 2020 Royalton Town Plan are also available in the cart.

 You’ll find “Little Blue” at the front entrance of the library.
 Disposable gloves to use while handling the books are in the wagon.

-- WiFi will be available outside the building; we ask patrons to respect safe social distancing and remain in their vehicles to use this service.
+- WiFi available outside the building; we ask patrons to respect safe social distancing and remain in their vehicles to use this service.
 Please respect our neighbors; park along Safford Street rather than Alexander Place.
 Please do not block driveways and stay only as long as needed.

 - Patrons can make use of the e-book and e-audiobooks available through the Green Mountain Library Consortium service.
 Call 802-763-7094 if you have any questions about the service.